UltimaHoarder/UltimaScraper/README.md

 create_session(user_agent, auth_id, auth_hash, app_token)

-    This function will try to create and return a authenticated session.
+    This function will try to create and return a authenticated session along with your subscriber count.

-get_subscriptions(session, app_token)
+get_subscriptions(session, app_token, subscriber_count)

     This function will return an array of all the accounts you're subscribed too.